Sheila Bair

-Sheila Colleen Bair (born April 3, 1954) is an American former government official who was the 19th Chair of the U.S. Federal Deposit Insurance Corporation (FDIC) from 2006 to 2011, during which time she shortly after taking charge of the FDIC in June 2006 began warning of the potential systemic risks posed by the growing trend of subprime-mortgage-backed bonds, and then later assumed a prominent role in the government's response to the 2008 financial crisis.
-She was appointed to the post for a five-year term on June 26, 2006, by George W. Bush through July 8, 2011.
+Sheila Colleen Bair (born April 3, 1954) is an American former government official who was the 19th Chair of the U.S. Federal Deposit Insurance Corporation (FDIC) from 2006 to 2011.
+Shortly after taking charge of the FDIC, Bair began warning of the potential systemic risks posed by the growing trend of subprime-mortgage-backed bonds, and then later assumed a prominent role in the government's response to the 2008 financial crisis.
+She was appointed to the post for a five-year term on June 26, 2006 by George W. Bush to serve through July 8, 2011.
 She was subsequently the 28th president of Washington College in Chestertown, MD, the first female head of the college in its 234-year history, a position she held from 2015 until her resignation in 2017.

 Early life

 Bair is a native of Independence, Kansas.
 Born to a Lutheran Christian family, her father Albert (1916–2008), who was of German descent, was a surgeon and her mother, Clara (née' Brenneman) (1921–2017), was a nurse and housewife.
 Her father also served on the Independence School Board and Independence City Council.
 She received her bachelor's degree in philosophy from the University of Kansas in 1975, and worked as a bank teller for a brief period, before receiving a J.D. from the University of Kansas School of Law in 1978.
 In 1981, she was recruited by Senator Bob Dole, a Republican from her state, to serve as counsel on his staff in Washington.

 In 1990, Bair ran for the United States House of Representatives to succeed retiring Congressman Bob Whittaker.
 She narrowly lost the Republican primary to banker Dick Nichols.